asmitapoddar/Deep-Learning-DNA-Sequences/README.md

 - 0 (containing splice junction) / 1 (exon) / 2 (intron) : for 3-class classification
 - Any number \[1,_L_\] : for multi-class classification

-### Usage
+### Scripts
 - [generate_dataset_types.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/generate_dataset_types.py): Create the datasets tailered for the three experiments (Experiment I: boundaryCertainPoint_orNot_2classification, Experiment II: boundary_exon_intron_3classification and Experiment III: find_boundary_Nclassification).
 - [generate_dataset.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/generate_dataset.py): Containing the entire pipeline to generate the required type of dataset from the created JSON file for a particular chromosome.
 - [generate_entire_dataset.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/generate_entire_dataset.py): To generate the required type of dataset for the entire genome by calling `generate_dataset.py` for every chromosome.
 [encode.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/encode.py): Creates the one-hot encoding of the DNA sequences.
-- [process.sh](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/process.sh): Shell script written to automate the process of creating the dataset and encoding it for all the chromosomes over the full genome.
-The pipeline consists of creating the text and a JSON files for the indivisual chromosomes, the DNA sequences along with the corresponding labels, and then creating a one-hot encoding for the data.
 - [meta_info_stitch.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/meta_info_stitch.py): To obtain the meta-information about our dataset and writing it to file.
 - [subset.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/subset.py): Create a random subset of a specified number of samples from a larger dataset.

+### Usage
+1. Run `python3 generate_dataset.py` to get single chromosome dataset or `python3 generate_entire_dataset.py` to get multiple chromosome dataset for specified Experiment type.
+2. Run `python3 subset.py -i <file path of dataset> -n <no. of samples in subset>` to create a subset of the dataset (typically used for faster training to create a POC).

 ## Model Training
 The model architectures that we implemented are: